 Coffee of the day

-We found this place somehow led by destiny I would say.
-That’s because I was with a friend and we took the wrong MTR by mistake and found ourselves in Sham Shui Po.
-Since we were there and I knew there must be some lanterns around, we stepped out and started exploring the area.
+I would say we found this place somehow, led by destiny.
+That’s because I was with a friend, and we mistakenly took the wrong MTR and found ourselves in Sham Shui Po.

 Address: Tai Nan Street in Sham Shui Po